LudGar/covr-studio/README.md

 # COVR STUDIO
-### Single-file HTML magazine cover builder — no install, no server, no dependencies to manage.
+### Magazine cover builder — no install, no server, no dependencies to manage.

 ---